-Admission is competitive and is based on a combination of grades, GRE
+Admission to the Psychological Science program is competitive and is based on a combination of grades, GRE

 scores, letters of recommendation and fit between student and faculty